GWartelle/ChatApp/README.md

 This project has been deployed on Render, using a free tier account, so the app has some spin up time before loading.

-This project is built under the MIT license so you reuse the entirety of this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <h3 id="built-with">Built With</h3>